beclk/beclk/README.md

 # Hey there!
 My name is Lucas Beck ##

 ## 👋 About me
-I am a brazilian student, who started the dev journey with Python and HTML5, through which I'm building my fundamental knowledge.
-I am currently studying Computer Science in La Salle University, pursuiting my Graduation degree.
+I am a brazilian student, who started the dev journey with Python, through which I'm building my fundamental knowledge.
+I am currently studying Computer Science in Unilasalle, pursuiting my Graduation degree.

+Motivated Data Analyst seeking new challenges.
+I bring a strong skill set including Python, SQL, Data Analysis and advanced expertise in Power BI.
+I am eager to develop my data analytics skills.
+Committed to constantly developing and refinig my knowledge in data analysis.

 I am always learning new features and searching for more challenges in this area.
-I have a passion for learning new things and applying this knowledge to create innovative solutions
+I have a passion for learning new things and applying this knowledge to create innovative solutions.

 ## 🌱 Currently